 - We walk together in our celebrations and our struggles.

-In 2017, Luther Place will be a community that looks and feels like God’s kingdom in its beautiful expansiveness, where all are called into relationship with Jesus Christ and one another.
+In 2020, Luther Place will be a community that looks and feels like God’s kin-dom in its beautiful expansiveness, where all are called into relationship with Jesus Christ and one another.
 In this place we will use our gifts to act in the world and build the beloved community.

 - Worship attracts and gathers a range of people with various services and styles, engaging the community in a depth of traditional practices and creative endeavors.